Mariam262/My-University-Projects/README.md

 ◼ **Project Name:** Knock & Groce Online Grocery Delivering System 🚛

-◼ **Description:** A project on the Human-Computer Interaction subject which consists of the following stages,
+◼ **Description:** A project on the Human-Computer Interaction subject which consists of the following stages and the process followed in the design,

 1. Discovery
 	* Conduct user interviews